Menu

 Breakfast, Dinner

-Day 5: Kiso Fukushima to Narai
+Day 6: Kiso Fukushima to Narai

 A local train transports you to the township of Yabuhara, where you begin your hike along a high mountain pass covered in autumn colour and down a valley to the village of Narai.

 From here, the trail grows steeper and steeper as it approaches Torii Pass.
-You stop from time to time as the woods part to reveal splendid scenery of the town below.
+You stop from time to time as the woods part to reveal the splendid scenery of the town below.
 A third of the way along the trail is the outstanding Ontake Shrine, dedicated to Mt.
 Ontake, one of Japan's most spiritual mountains.
-Weary travelers would have stopped here to pray and rest a spell before continuing their journeys.
+Weary travellers would have stopped here to pray and rest a spell before continuing their journeys.
 On clear days, you can even see the peak of Mt.
 Ontake across the valley.

 (Total walking distance today - about 10 km)

-Kaida Kogen (Tsutaya Tokinoyado Kazari)
+Kaida Kogen (Tsutaya Tokinoyado Kazari or similar)

 Breakfast, Dinner

-Day 6: Kaida Kogen
+Day 7: Kaida Kogen

 Breakfast

-Day 8: Bon Voyage
+Day 11: Bon Voyage

 If you would like to continue your travel in Japan, we will be delighted to plan your personal post-tour extension to show you a different part of Japan.
 Please see our Extension Model Itineraries for inspiration!